One of the biggest problems with renewable energy is that it is not always produced when and where you need it. So you’ll need a battery.

-The sun delivers more energy to earth in an hour than the whole planet uses in a year!
-So first we need to capture the energy but then we need to be able to use it at the place and time of collection.
+So first we need to capture the energy – often through photovoltaic panels.
+But then we need to be able to use it at the place and time of collection.
 Or, we need a storage (and transportation) medium.

 For the rest of us, the potential benefits of batteries need to be weighed up against the costs, which currently range from about £3,000 to £8,000 / €6,000, depending on storage capacity and type.
 Lithium ion is the dominant technology at present.